Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/README.md

 An Example Algorithm to be switched into IFs
 - alternate turns on a keyboard
+- cannot choose a square already chosen
 - stop when the game board is full, reset variables and start on a new board
 - after each move, check the game state during 2-player
 - check 3 in a row
 - stop when 3 in a row, run celebration scripts, reset variables, and start a new board

+1-Player, Basic
+- Previous algorithms
+- Random play

+1-Player, Easy
+- Recognize 2 in a row, block

+How do you make the AI loose each time with basic block and 3-in-a-row

+How do you make the AI make calculated wins or losses beyond random

 ---